aubble/goTunneLS/README.md

 Timeout is how long to wait after a network error before trying again.

 Feel free to edit the code, its fairly easy and well documented.

+to generate a good certificate + private key run and use as a path in the X509Paths array in both the client and server.

+sudo openssl req -new -newkey 4096 -sha256 -x509 -days 365 -nodes -out keypair.pem -keyout keypair.pem